 Announcing 2024 Kempner Institute Research Fellows

-All six fellowship recipients are early-career scientists, representing a diversity of backgrounds and expertise, who are working on novel research questions at the intersections of natural and artificial intelligence.
+All five fellowship recipients are early-career scientists, representing a diversity of backgrounds and expertise, who are working on novel research questions at the intersections of natural and artificial intelligence.

 Each fellow will serve for a term of up to three years and will receive salary and research funds, office space, and mentorship.
 Fellows set their research agenda but are strongly encouraged to work between fields and to collaborate with experts at the Kempner Institute and throughout Harvard University.